 Poets Out Loud Prizes

-We are thrilled to announce the winners of the 2016-2017 POL Prizes.
+We are thrilled to announce the publication of books by winners of the 2016-2017 POL Prizes!

 Julia Bouwsma’s debut collection, Work by Bloodlight (Cider Press Review, 2017), was selected by Linda Pastan for the 2015 Cider Press Review Book Award.
 Her poems and reviews can be found in Bellingham Review, Colorado Review, Cutthroat, Muzzle, Puerto del Sol, RHINO, River Styx, Salamander, and others.
 A former Managing Editor for Alice James Books, she currently serves as Book Review Editor for Connotation Press: An Online Artifact and as Library Director for Webster Library in Kingfield, Maine.
 She lives and works on an off-the-grid farm in the mountains of western Maine.